Clinical-Genomics/cg/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for CG.
-Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:
+This section guides you through submitting a bug report to CG.
+Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related issues and reports :mag_right:

 Before creating bug reports, please try to search the issues (opened and closed) if the problem has been described before, there might be no reason to create one.
 When creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).